Skip to content

 • fuzz builds currently require target: "bindings"

-• seed is the deterministic base seed
+• seed is optional; if omitted, each campaign uses a random base seed

 • failures and crashes are written under crashDir